citicashio/citicash/README.md

     	sudo apt install build-essential cmake libboost-all-dev libssl-dev pkg-config

+    \- On Mac OS X, install Homebrew first.

+        ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

+    Then use it instead of apt or apt-get without sudo.

+        brew install cmake pkg-config openssl

+    If needed install previous version of boost and force it to link.

+        brew install boost@1.60
+        brew link --force boost@1.60

+    Works with clang too.

 * Change to the root of the source code directory and build:

         cd citicash